Artemether/lumefantrine: Interactions

 Food, in particular fat, enhances the absorption of both artemether and lumefantrine, and patients are advised to take the tablets with food as soon as a meal can be tolerated.
 Coartem has a potential to prolong the QT interval, so combinations with other drugs having that property can cause irregular heartbeat, potentially leading to lethal ventricular fibrillation.
 The combination with halofantrine, another antimalarial, can cause a life-threatening QT prolongation.
 Drugs and other substances influencing the activity of the liver enzyme CYP3A4, including grapefruit juice, can either increase or lower blood levels of artemether/lumefantrine, depending on the sort of substance.
 This can either lead to more severe side effects or to reduced efficiency.

 History

 In 2001, the first fixed dose artemisinin-based combination therapy to meet the World Health Organization's (WHO) pre-qualification criteria for efficacy, safety and quality was created.

+One of the most widely recognized products from this development is Coartem (artemether/lumefantrine), a fixed-dose combination antimalarial medicine used for the treatment of uncomplicated Plasmodium falciparum malaria.

 It is approved in over 80 countries worldwide, including various countries in Africa, as well as Swissmedic, the European Medicines Agency (EMA) and the U.S. Food and Drug Administration (FDA).

+Coartem combines artemether, a fast-acting artemisinin derivative that rapidly reduces parasite biomass, with lumefantrine, a longer-acting antimalarial that eliminates residual parasites and reduces the risk of recrudescence.
+The standard treatment course consists of six doses administered over three days in accordance with recommended malaria treatment guidelines.